trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 The table metadata file tracks the table schema, partitioning config, custom properties, and snapshots of the table contents.

-Iceberg data files can be stored in either Parquet or ORC format, as determined by the ``format`` property in the table definition.
+Iceberg data files can be stored in either Parquet, ORC or Avro format, as determined by the ``format`` property in the table definition.
 The table ``format`` defaults to ``ORC``.